Spring Garden Revival

 Easton Municipal Ordinances for Edging Equipment Operation & Commercial Service Standards

-Easton enforces specific ordinances for lawn edging equipment operation.
-Typical hours are 7:00 AM-7:00 PM on weekdays, 8:00 AM-6:00 PM on Saturdays, with Sunday work often restricted before 9:00 AM or prohibited—always verify local bylaws.
+Easton's municipal ordinances regulate equipment operation hours—typically 7:00 AM-7:00 PM on weekdays, 8:00 AM-6:00 PM on Saturdays, with Sunday work often restricted before 9:00 AM or prohibited (verify local bylaws).
 Commercial providers must hold a business license with the Town Clerk and register as a Home Improvement Contractor for contracts over $1,000 per Massachusetts law.
 Insurance minimums of 1M and bonding are required for municipal work.
 Safety protocols include traffic control, equipment operation standards, and public notification where necessary.
-Environmental compliance mandates proper material handling, vehicle maintenance, daily cleanup, and waste disposal documentation in accordance with MassDEP and Clean Waters Act (M.G.L. c.
-21) standards.
-Town of Easton Official Website
+Right-of-way permits, proper material handling, daily cleanup, and waste disposal documentation are mandatory for environmental compliance.

 136 Elm Street, Easton, MA 02356

-Phone: (508) 230-0600
+Phone: (508) 230-0500

-Website: Town of Easton Official Website
+Official Website: Town of Easton Official Website